Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 It’s a shame that the rear tire is solid – since it lacks cushioning – but the payoff is low maintenance and zero risk of flats.

 While its suspension system is the real show-stopper, the Horizon can reach a top speed of 23 mph and has a zippy acceleration to match.
-Squeezing every drop of power from its single 48V 500W motor – which has a peak output of 800W and is unmatched by similarly priced models – it hits 15 mph from a standstill in just 4.7 seconds.
+Squeezing every drop of power from its single 48V 500W motor – which has a peak output of 800W – it took me 4.7 seconds to hit 15 mph.

 Horizon V2 Chassis

 Crucially, the V2 now comes equipped with a thumb throttle; this is a big improvement on the finger variant sported by the original Horizon.
-It ensures better modulation of your speed and is a lot more ergonomic.
+I found that it provided better modulation over my pace and was a lot more ergonomic.

 The Horizon also features a rear drum brake alongside an adjustable regenerative braking system to bolster your control.
 This system is supported by the suspension system, keeping you balanced when you apply pressure to the brakes – which is particularly important because all the braking power is directed towards the rear wheel.
 In this case, the front spring stops you from nose-diving forward, while the rear shocks keep you balanced.